 We could all learn from our kitty cats.
 Cats don’t judge each other based on a class system.
 In the wild, they usually form colonies.

 National No One Eats Alone Day is a relatively new national day; it has a very inspiring message and could have a positive impact on youth.
 Some kids just don’t know how to reach out to others and suffer in isolation.

 As adults, many of us might prefer eating by ourselves.
 For kids and teens facing social pressures and learning how to interact with others, it can be horrible.

 This also is a good day to get kids without social hangups to reach out to others.
 They might not even realize that so many kids do, in fact, eat lunch alone every day.

 What do you think of National No One Eats Alone Day?
-Do you think it can help promote awareness of social isolation?
+Do you think we can learn about loving and including others from our cats?
 Let us know in the comments below!